 What Is Malice?

-In order to qualify as murder (as opposed to manslaughter), there must have been “malice aforethought” present before the act.
-Malice, legally, is the intention to commit an unlawful act without any justification or excuse.
-Therefore, if you show malice in your act, then there is no way to say that it was unintentional or necessary.
+To qualify as murder rather than manslaughter, there must be evidence of “malice aforethought” before the act.
+Legally, malice refers to the intent to commit an unlawful act without justification or excuse.
+If malice is present, it becomes difficult to argue that the act was unintentional or necessary.

 For a free legal consultation, call (310) 896-2723